rocjs/roc-package-web-app-react/GUIDE.md

     custom-environment-variables.json
 ```

-`production.json` will be loaded when NODE_ENV is set to `production` and can contain your configuration:
+`production.json` will be loaded when NODE_ENV is set to `production` and should contain your configuration:

 ```json
 {